The Complete Guide to Sea-Run Trout Fishing

 You will notice in the photographs that some of the trout caught are being released to fight another day; some have been accidentally foul hooked, and so must be released unharmed.
 With the limit now having been reduced to two fish per day in the North Canterbury Fish and game region, many anglers choose to release fish so they can continue fishing.
 There is nothing wrong with keeping a fish or two for dinner.

-If you are new to sea-run brown trout fishing I hope this book will set you on the right path to catching fish like one of the old-hands.
-With fishing experience counts for a lot.
+If you are new to sea-run brown trout fishing I hope this book will set you on the right path to catching fish like one of the old hands.
+Past fishing experience counts a lot.
 You don’t need heaps of expensive gear for sea-run trout fishing.
 Purchase a fishing license and get out there and give it a go!

 I have been sea-run trout fishing now for at least 30 years.
 Over that time the gear used by anglers to catch these fish has changed quite a lot.
 Back in the 1980s almost everyone fished for sea-run brown trout with a pair of feathered lures like the Yellow Rabbit and Hopes Silvery.
 These were fished with the aid of a D lead a meter or so up the line cast with a fibreglass lure rod.